Clustered Federated Learning based on Nonconvex Pairwise Fusion: Related work

-\cite{Karimireddy20a} pointed out that {FedAvg} may suffer from device drift, so they used control variables to reduce the drift between different devices and achieve favorable performance. \cite{Li2018} applied a proximal term to limit the impact of statistical heterogeneity under an assumption on bounded local dissimilarity.
-However, if data distributions across devices are highly non-i.i.d., it is difficult to learn a global model that performs well for all devices.
-Another direction is to build personalized models for each device instead of learning a single shared model.
-As one of the formulations, personalized FL aims to jointly train personalized models which can work better than the global model and the local models without collaboration.
+Karimireddy et al. \cite{Karimireddy20a} pointed out that FedAvg may suffer from device drift, so they used control variables to reduce the drift between different devices and achieve favorable performance.
+Li et al. \cite{Li2018} applied a proximal term to limit the impact of statistical heterogeneity under an assumption of bounded local dissimilarity.
+When data distributions across devices exhibit significant non-i.i.d. characteristics, it becomes challenging to train a global model that performs well across all devices.
+Another choice is to build personalized models for each device instead of learning a single shared model.
+As one of the formulations, personalized FL aims to jointly train personalized models that can work better than the global model and the local models without collaboration.
 The most common method for personalization involves two steps \cite{Kulkarni2020}.
-First, a global model is trained under the FL framework, and then each device can train a customized model with its private data based on the global model \cite{Wang2019, Finn2017}. \cite{Fallah2020} proposed {Per-FedAvg} to train a shared model which performs well after each device updates it by running a few steps of gradient descent with respect to its own data.
-Another efficient technique is to regularize personalized models using the relationships between related devices \cite{Zantedeschi2019, Hanzely2020, Dinh2020, Huang2021}. \cite{Smith2017} suggested a multi-task learning (MTL) framework to handle the statistical challenges of FL and proposed {MOCHA} to address the systems challenges of federated MTL based on the relationships among tasks. \cite{Lin2022} proposed to project local models into a shared-and-fixed low-dimensional random subspace and use infimal convolution to achieve personalization.
+First, a global model is trained under the FL framework, and then each device can train a customized model with its private data based on the global model \cite{Wang2019, Finn2017}. \cite{Fallah2020} proposed Personalized FedAvg (Per-FedAvg) to train a shared model that performs well after each device updates it by running a few steps of gradient descent with respect to its own data.
+Another efficient technique is to regularize personalized models using the relationships between related devices \cite{Zantedeschi2019, Hanzely2020, Dinh2020, Huang2021AAAI}.
+Smith et al. \cite{Smith2017} suggested a multi-task learning (MTL) framework to handle the statistical challenges of FL and proposed MOCHA to address the systems challenges of federated MTL based on the relationships among tasks.
+Lin et al. \cite{Lin2022} proposed to project local models into a shared-and-fixed low-dimensional random subspace and use infimal convolution to achieve personalization.